-Baby #2 brings a lot of different needs.
-Let’s give you a second baby checklist (that also works for any baby after #1) to help you prepare the items & tasks needed for a second baby.
+Each new baby brings a new list of baby needs..
+Let’s give you a second baby checklist (that also works for any baby after #1) to help you in preparing for your second baby.
 Stay tuned for the new wife analogy!

 You thought having your first baby was hard?
 Bringing baby two home (or 3, 4 or 12) home has a whole new list to bring along with it.
 New things you’ll need, things you’ll need to prep for.
 Here’s a new baby checklist, to use as you approach D-day.
 Let’s not waste time, you’re a busy mom. 🙂

 One of my favorite parenting books, Siblings Without Rivalry (which I totally recommend, buy it now that way you are ready to use it when the time comes), talks about your husband bringing home a new wife.

 Everyone just adores this new wife and brings her presents, says how cute and pretty she is.
 He spends all his time with her and tells you that you should love her.
 How do you feel?

 Do you want to beat her into a bloody heap?
 I know I did.
 Well, nothing’s different for your other child (especially if it’s your 2nd).

 Sure, love multiplies, but time doesn’t.
 Be real with them that you might be feeding the baby a lot but they are still SO special to you.
 That you will surely have some special time together.

 Really THINK about how that child is feeling.
 It is a BIG change in their world.Yes, love multiplies, but time doesn't.
 Grab this checklist for baby #2 (or more) @Pulling CurlsClick To Tweet